 Management's Responsibilities.
-The Chief Financial Officers (CFO) Act of 1990 requires federal agencies to report annually to Congress on their financial status and any other information needed to fairly present the agencies' financial position and results of operations.
-To meet the CFO Act reporting requirements, Ginnie Mae prepares annual financial statements.
+The Government Management Reform Act of 1994 (GMRA) requires each federal agency to report annually to Congress on its financial status and any other information needed to fairly present its financial position and results of operations.
+To meet the GMRA reporting requirements, Ginnie Mae prepares annual financial statements.
 Ginnie Mae is a wholly owned government corporation within the U.S. Department of Housing and Urban Development (HUD).

-Management is responsible for:
+Management is responsible for the financial statements, including:

-- Preparing the financial statements in conformity with accounting principles generally accepted in the United States of America; - Establishing and maintaining internal controls over financial reporting and preparation of the Management's Discussion and Analysis; and - Complying with applicable laws and regulations.
+- Preparing the financial statements in conformity with accounting principles generally accepted in the United States of America; - Establishing and maintaining internal controls over financial reporting, and preparation of the Management's Discussion and Analysis; and - Complying with laws and regulations.

 In fulfilling this responsibility, estimates and judgments by management are required to assess the expected benefits and related costs of internal control policies.
-Because of inherent limitations in any internal control, misstatements due to error or fraud may occur and not be detected.
+Because of inherent limitations in internal control, misstatements, due to error or fraud may nevertheless occur and not be detected.

 Auditors' Responsibilities.
-Our responsibility is to express an opinion on the fiscal year 2002 and 2001 financial statements of Ginnie Mae based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and OMB Bulletin No. 01-02, as applicable to government corporations.
+Our responsibility is to express an opinion on the fiscal year 2003 and 2002 financial statements of Ginnie Mae based on our audits.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, and OMB Bulletin No. 01-02, as applicable to government corporations.
 Those standards and OMB Bulletin No. 01-02 require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.

-Our audits were not designed to test the requirements of OMB Bulletin No. 01-02 relating to the Federal Financial Management Improvement Act (FFMIA) of 1996; they are not considered applicable at the Ginnie Mae level.
-FFMIA requirements will be reviewed and reported on at the HUD consolidated level.
+Our audits were not designed to test the requirements of OMB Bulletin No. 01-02 relating to the Federal Financial Management Improvement Act of 1996 (FFMIA); they are not considered applicable at the Ginnie Mae level.
 Our audits were also not designed to test the requirements of the Federal Credit Reform Act of 1990, because Statement of Federal Financial Accounting Standards No. 2, Accounting for Direct Loans and Loan Guarantees, has not been considered in preparing these financial statements.